-We are very early in our development efforts and have only one product candidate, for which we have not yet conducted any clinical trials in a cancer indication.
+We are very early in our development efforts and have only one product candidate.
 If we are unable to clinically develop and ultimately commercialize itraconazole as an anti-cancer therapy or experience significant delays in doing so, our business will be materially harmed.

 We are very early in our development efforts and have only one product candidate, namely SUBA-Itraconazole for the treatment of cancer.
 While itraconazole has previously been approved by the FDA for use as an anti-fungal agent, the use of itraconazole to treat cancer has not been approved and has been subject to limited clinical testing by others.
-Although we do have one IND cleared by the FDA and intend to begin clinical trials in the first quarter of 2015, we have yet to engage in any such testing ourselves.
-Our operations as of our emergence from bankruptcy in August 2013 have been limited to developing our own intellectual property and know how, while acquiring the technology and rights of others in order to pursue the clinical development of the itraconazole formulation, SUBA-Itraconazole, as a cancer therapy.
+Moreover, we have not engaged in any such testing ourselves, and our operations as of our emergence from bankruptcy in August 2013 have been limited to developing our own intellectual property and know how, while acquiring the technology and rights of others in order to pursue the clinical development of the itraconazole formulation, SUBA-Itraconazole, as an anti-cancer therapy.